Your council tax bill explained – adult social care additions

-If you’ve received your council tax bill, you may notice that it is different to previous ones.
-An extra element has been added to this year’s council tax to fund adult social care.
-We explain more about what this is.
+If you’ve received your council tax bill, you may notice some increases, including the adult social care precept.
+This is the second year this has been added to bills.
+We explain more about what this is and what it means for your bill.

 1.99% of this is for general expenditure and 3% is specifically for adult social care services.